alexmullins/dsa/README.md

 }
 ```

 This will accept all public key authentication requests.
 Imagine a real service querying out to a database to determine whether a particular user has this public key registered under his/her account.
-Other than that, the server looks like a very normal Go server that starts listening on a port and accepts connections coming in.
+The server looks like a very normal Go server that starts listening on a port and accepts connections coming in.

 ```go
 // Once a ServerConfig has been configured, connections can be accepted.